Welcome to Simply-Docs

 The case seems to have struck a chord with the public: Mr Casamitjana is looking to fund his legal action through crowd-funding and raised 25% of the amount he was looking to raise on day 1 of his crowd funding campaign.

 If veganism is indeed considered to be a philosophical belief, the finding will have far-reaching consequences for vegans in the workplace.
-It also highlights the need for companies to have effective and well-publicised whistle-blowing policies.
+It also highlights the need for companies to have effective and well-publicised whistle-blowing policy.

 The contents of this Newsletter are for reference purposes only and do not constitute legal advice.
 Independent legal advice should be sought in relation to any specific legal matter.